You should consider Cloudflare workers

 Use cases

-Workers are meant to run lightweight workloads at the edge, which is something one needs to account for when targeting the platform – heavy number crunching and other computatively intensive tasks are better suited for other runtimes.
+Workers are meant to run lightweight workloads at the edge, which is something one needs to account for when targeting the platform – heavy number crunching and other compute heavy tasks are not a great fit.

-Workers has your back, and the experience will be straightforward, frictionless, and affordable.
+Workers will handle stuff like this magnificently, while providing an experience that will be straightforward, frictionless, and affordable.

 Value proposal